COMP30022-2021-SM2/AITI-CRM/README.md

 | Kexin Wen    |   Done   |

 ## Project Requirements
-Markup : 1.
-This system will allow the grapes whole seller to store at least 4 grape products.
+1. This system will allow the grapes whole seller to store at least 4 grape products.<br />
 2. This system will allow the grapes whole seller to store customers' details.
-The customers' details should include at least full name, phone numbers, email, and orders.
+The customers' details should include at least full name, phone numbers, email, and orders.<br />
 3. This system will allow the grapes whole seller to store orders' details.
-The orders' details should include at least amount, date, product type, product amount and status (ongoing, sold, cancelled).
+The orders' details should include at least amount, date, product type, product amount and status (ongoing, sold, cancelled).<br />
-	        4. This system will allow the grapes whole seller to see all customers, details of each customer, all orders,  orders information and the particular customers related.
+4. This system will allow the grapes whole seller to see all customers, details of each customer, all orders,  orders information and the particular customers related.<br />
 5. Simplicity design for the front end, the design needs to look like an app related to grapes whole seller, in the way of color using and icon choices.
-It also need to be responsive.
+It also need to be responsive.<br />
 6. Https should be used.

 ## Tech Stacks